invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 If you'd like to submit a node for the community, please refer to the [node creation overview](./overview.md#contributing-nodes).

-To download a node, simply download the `.py` node file from the link and add it to the `invokeai/app/invocations/` folder in your Invoke AI install location.
+To download a node, simply download the `.py` node file from the link and add it to the `.venv/lib/python3.x/site-packages/invokeai/app/invocations` folder in your Invoke AI install location.
 Along with the node, an example node graph should be provided to help you get started with the node.

 To use a community node graph, download the the `.json` node graph file and load it into Invoke AI via the **Load Nodes** button on the Node Editor.

-## Disclaimer

-The nodes linked below have been developed and contributed by members of the Invoke AI community.
-While we strive to ensure the quality and safety of these contributions, we do not guarantee the reliability or security of the nodes.
-If you have issues or concerns with any of the nodes below, please raise it on GitHub or in the Discord.

-## List of Nodes
+## Community Nodes

 ### FaceTools